none

-There is a great diversity of rock climbing to be found around Lake Como, with many single pitch sport routes through to long multi-pitch routes up to 500m long that require a mountaineering approach.
-However there are many bolted multi-pitch sports routes between 100m to 300m long, and it is possible to be sport climbing at altitudes of over 1,700m.
+There is a great diversity of rock climbing to be found around Lake Como, with many single pitch sport routes through to long multi-pitch routes up to 600m long that require a mountaineering approach.
+However, there are many bolted multi-pitch sport routes between 100m to 300m long, and it is possible to be sport climbing at altitudes of over 1,700m.
 This area is huge with 100’s of crags and literally many 1000’s of routes.
+The mild weather, mitigated by Lake Como, and the abundance of limestone walls make this area one of the most popular climbing areas in northern Italy.

 Lake Como and Lecco

-The above picture shows Lecco in the foreground, with the limestone peaks behind that offer the good quality sports climbing to be found at Lake Como.
+The photograph shows Lecco in the foreground, with the limestone peaks behind that offer the good quality sport climbing to be found at Lake Como.

-The Schweiz Plaiser Sud guidebook also covers Lake Como as well as other areas in southern Switzerland and northern Italy.
+The Schweiz Plaisir Sud Guidebook Volume 1 also covers selected routes around Lake Como as well as other areas in northern Italy.

 Buy these guidebooks for Lake Como from our shop.